How are link previews handled by the different social sites?

-How and when a link preview is displayed on Facebook is largely dependant on the settings you've selected when setting up or editing a Facebook posting service.
+How and when a link preview is displayed on Facebook is largely dependent on the settings you've selected when setting up or editing a Facebook social profile.

 If you set the “Post as full-sized image” option to “No”, it will post the link preview as normal.

-If “Automatically generate link previews” option is set to “Yes” but a message has no photos or videos attached, the program will search for links in the body (text) of the post.
-It will then pull meta data (e.g. title, description and image) for the first link it comes across.
+If the “Automatically generate link previews” option is set to “Yes” but a message has no photos or videos attached, the program will search for links in the body (text) of the post.
+It will then pull metadata (e.g. title, description and image) for the first link it comes across.

-For more information on Facebook Page posting service settings, please see this page.
+For more information on Facebook Page profile settings, please see this page.

-Twitter doesn't currently support link previews in the same way that Facebook and Google+ do for example.
+Twitter doesn't currently support link previews in the same way that Facebook does.

-Twitter's version of a link preview is called a 'Twitter Card'.
-Currently, Twitter Cards will only be displayed in a post if the site you're linking to has Twitter Card information available on the site itself which tells Twitter to display a Twitter Card.
+Twitter's version of Open Graph metadata is called a 'Twitter Card'.
+Currently, Twitter Cards will only be displayed in a post if the webpage you're linking to has Twitter Card information coded on the site itself which tells Twitter to display a Twitter Card.

 The following page provides more information about Twitter Cards: